 Current research and development (R&D) activities regarding the application of SAR satellites to the mapping and monitoring of river ice focus on the Mackenzie River near Inuvik, NWT.
 The work is carried out in the framework of an International Polar Year (IPY) project in collaboration with partners from, among others, Environment Canada, University of Alberta, and Simon Fraser University.
 The SAR R&D supports one particular objective of the IPY project, namely the development of a hydraulic model for the Mackenzie River Delta.
 Examples of information derived from radar images that feeds into the development of the hydraulic model include: channel network layout, ice type distribution, ice jam locations, ice cover break-up sequence, and extent/location/duration of break-up flooding.
 From the radar remote sensing perspective, the research improves our understanding regarding the river ice / radar wave interaction process which translates in knowledge about the potential of satellite SAR to map / monitor certain river ice cover characteristics.
 The available radar data set comprises images acquired by RADARSAT-1, RADARSAT-2, Envisat ASAR, ALOS PALSAR and TerraSAR-X.

 Results to date have shown that SAR satellites make good tools in support of the mapping and monitoring of river ice cover.
 Their potential in support of the mapping of ice cover conditions during spring break-up is demonstrated in this RADARSAT-1 derived information product (Figure 3).
 The product shown, also available in a GIS-ready format, represents one out of 11 maps generated for the 2008 spring break-up season.
 The approach used to generate these maps is guided by expert knowledge regarding the breakup process and exploits the information contained in both the strength and the spatial variability of the radar return signal.
 The capacity of second generation SAR satellites (e.g. RADARSAT-2, ALOS PALSAR, TerraSAR-X) to simultaneously acquire images in multiple polarizations considerably improves their potential to map winter ice cover, in particular.
 The interpretation of polarimetric radar images is complicated by the challenges associated with the collection of ground reference data.
-R&D in this particular field is ongoing.
+R&D in this particular field

 - Date Modified: